canorve/CluSex/README.rst

 .. image:: img/Comarun1.png

 In the previous image, red ellipses are galaxies where their size are clearly overestimated.
-Different configuration parameter can produce different results.
-The image below shows a different sextractor configuration for the same image:
+A different parameter configuration produce a different result, for instance, the figure below shows a different configuration for the same galaxy cluster image:

 .. image:: img/Comarun2.png

-In this run, galaxy sizes are better estimated but Sextractor is unable to detect (or deblend) all the galaxies.
+For the above figure, galaxy sizes are better estimated but Sextractor is unable to detect (or deblend) all the galaxies.

 The same cluster image can be improved after using CluSex.
-Check the image below:
+To see this check the image below:

 .. image:: img/Comagood.png

 It shows an improved deteccion and size estimation of the objects for the same Abell Cluster.
-This result can be improved adding different Sextractor run with different sextractor configuration.
-For instance, below is show an even better catalog using joincat command to detect the small dim objects in the image.
+This result can be improved adding different Sextractor configuration runs.
+For instance, the figure below is show an even better catalog using joincat command to detect the small dim objects in the image.

 .. image:: img/Comaimproved.png

-.. lastmod

 In addition, CluSex improves computation of sky background, creation of masks, and estimation of the area of saturated stars.

 Below is shown an estimation of the size of a region across a bright saturated star:

 .. image:: img/SatRegion.png